thirtybees/docs/thirtybees/installation/getting_started.md

 ## Download Thirty Bees

 It is STRONGLY advised to only download from verified sources.
 Unless there is a specific purpose by your web developer.
-<a target="_blank" class="noCrossRef" href="https://thirtybees.com/download"><button type="button" class="btn btn-default" aria-label="Left Align"><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span>Download Thirty Bees Shopping Cart</button></a>
+<a target="_blank" class="noCrossRef" href="https://thirtybees.com/download"><button type="button" class="btn btn-default" aria-label="Left Align"><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span>Download thirty bees Shopping Cart</button></a>

 Web developers can find the source code on [**github**](https://github.com/thirtybees/ThirtyBees)

 ## Installing Thirty Bees

-There are multiple ways in which to install Thirty Bees into your server.
+There are multiple ways in which to install thirty bees into your server.
 We will break down the "quick steps" for those who are already familiar with working with these environemtns.

  1. Download and Extract the thirty bees package into your desired folder.
 (Do not copy the thirty bees folder, just its contents)
  2. Create a Database and Database User for your thirty bees store